EverythingSmartHome/everything-presence-one/flashing.md

 nav_order: 3
 ---

-# Configuration
+# Flashing

 {: .no_toc }

 This page will help you to flash your Everything Presence One back to factory firmware!
 {: .fs-6 .fw-300 }

+{: .highlight }
+Please note, the Everything Presence One comes with ESPHome pre-installed out of the box - you do not need to flash it.
+This page is for factory resetting the board back to defaults.

-## Everything Presence One ESPHome Installer
+## Everything Presence One ESPHome Firmware Install

-This site installs the latest [ESPHome](https://esphome.io) firmware on the Everything Presence One board for direct integration with [Home Assistant](https://home-assistant.io).
+Here you can install the latest [ESPHome](https://esphome.io) firmware on the Everything Presence One board for direct integration with [Home Assistant](https://home-assistant.io).

 Hit the connect button to install the latest ESPHome firmware on you're Everything Presence One board.
 No programming or other software required.
+After flashing has completed, you can connect the EP1 to your Wi-Fi and integrate directly with Home Assistant.

 <input
             type="radio"